Bluehouse-Technology/grpc_lib/README.md

 make
 ```

-`make doc` can be used to generate documentation for the individual
+`make edoc` can be used to generate documentation for the individual
-modules from edoc comments in thos modules.
+modules from edoc comments in those modules.

 See the [erlang.mk documentation](https://erlang.mk/guide/installation.html#_on_windows) for
 an explanation on how the tool can be used in a Windows environment.